Best High Back Booster Seats Reviewed and Compared

 On the other hand, backless booster seats just have the bottom seat area, so they are much smaller and lighter weight.
 The problem is that backless booster seats use the seatbelt from the vehicle too, but because the belt is not threaded through anything, it can hit the wrong places on your child.

-Q: How do you install a high back booster seat?
+Q: How do you install one?

-A: It can be very intimidating to install a car seat or high back booster seat.
+A: It can be very intimidating to install a baby car seat or high back booster seat.
 Did I do it right?
 Is it safely attached to the car?
 Unlike infant car seats and different convertible seats for smaller children, booster seats of any kind simply sit on the back seat of your car.
 They don’t actually get attached to the LATCH system as the car seat does.

 For this reason, you don’t have to worry about actually installing the seat into your car, but you do need to make sure that you are using the booster seat properly.
-For example, they need to be securely strapped in with the seat belt, and they should fit snugly in the seat against the back.
+For example, they must be securely strapped in with the seat belt, and they should fit snugly in the seat against the back.

-Q: Do booster seats come with seat belts?
+Q: Do they come with seat belts?

-A: Generally speaking, a booster seat is unique from a car seat in that it actually uses the seat belt of the vehicle.
+A: Generally speaking, a booster is unique from a baby car seat in that it actually uses the seat belt of the vehicle.
 The seat belt just goes through guiders on the booster seat and fits around the child.

 The reason that it is important for the child to be raised up when the seat belt goes around them is that if the child is not raised, they are too short so that the seat belt would not hit the right spots on their body.
 Instead, the seatbelt would hit their neck and side whereas it should ideally hit their upper shoulder and lower opposite hip.